wp-plugins/trailblaze/readme.txt

 } ?>`

 = Are there any known limitations? =
 Yes.
-Right now, we have not developed solution for custom taxonomies, both hierarchical and non-hierarchical, and do not recommend adding the template tag to custom taxonomy archives.
+Though we have added custom taxonomy archives to the breadcrumbs, the breadcrumbs will not return a hierarchical list when browsing a custom taxonomy archive that is hierarchical.

 == Screenshots ==